-And, to my surprise, I saw islands in the western end of the lake that are connected to the mainland by ferry.
-I hopped in my car and headed to Port Clinton, about half way between Toledo and Cleveland, to catch the ferry.
+And, to my surprise, I saw islands in the western end of the lake that is connected to the mainland by ferry.
+I hopped in my car and headed to Port Clinton, about halfway between Toledo and Cleveland, to catch the ferry.

 The "natives" — the handful of folk who live on the islands